The Veronicas: 2016–2022: Television work, Godzilla and Human

+2023–present: Gothic Summer

+The duo announced their then upcoming sixth album Gothic Summer in October 2023, and released the single "Perfect" on 20 October.
+They released "Detox" in December 2023 and announced a tour in 2024 They are opening Cyndi Lauper in 2025 in Australia.
+They started their first beauty brand Lemons aimed to be "allegen free and autoimmune-friendly brand" due to be released in April 2025.

+In July 2025, two of the duo's songs were included in the Triple J Hottest 100 of Australian songs: "4ever" was listed at number 76, while "Untouched" was listed at number 3.

 Philanthropy

 In 2006, the Veronicas joined Steve Irwin's Wildlife Warriors Worldwide, a charity that deals with the protection of animals and their natural environments.
 The band was also featured in an Australian public service announcement campaign against music piracy targeting schools, labeled Australian Music In Tune.
 Other successful Australian artists included were Powderfinger, Jimmy Barnes and Silverchair.

 Work for this charity has included a texting competition to reach two-thousand text messages in the hopes of raising one thousand dollars.

 In January 2009, it was announced Jess would pose nude for PETA after getting attention from a member of the organization.

 Lisa also marched alongside Drew Barrymore, Pete Wentz, Janice Dickinson, and other celebrities in support of gay marriage in California at a May 2009 March in Los Angeles protesting 26 May 2009 decision of the California Supreme Court ruling upholding Proposition 8.

 They also joined a "Wear it with Pride" campaign to reform same-sex laws in Australia for the 85 legislative changes made in 2010 to overturn discrimination against same-sex couples and their families.
 The campaign involved them wearing numbered T-shirts representing each legislative change.
 In 2010 Lisa and Jessica were honoured as Wildlife Warriors of the year for their efforts in publicizing animal protection and conservation on a worldwide scale.
 The Veronicas also advocate for Sea Shepherd.

 They also spoke up against the forced closures of Aboriginal Communities in Australia.